embreakin/FLattice_PBH/README.md

 - `calculation.cpp`

-  All ouput values such as field average, field variance, energy density etc. are calculated in this file.
+  All ouput values such as field averages, field variances, energy densities etc. are calculated in this file.

 - `utilities.cpp`